simonusher/simonusher/README.md

 :books: I graduated from the Wroclaw University of Science and Technology with a master's degree in Applied computer science - Data Science and a bachelor's degree in Computer Science.

+🌍 I am also a co-creator and maintainer of the Spatial Representations for Artificial Intelligence ([srai](https://github.com/kraina-ai/srai/)) library used for representation learning on geospatial data.

 ### Published work:
 - [Massively Multilingual Corpus of Sentiment Datasets and Multi-faceted Sentiment Classification Benchmark